Olimp case: Tax evasion

-License Suspension
+License suspension

-The NSC also initiated additional proceedings to suspend Olimp's license on the grounds that Olimp did not have a server in Kazakhstan.
+The NSC also initiated additional proceedings to suspend Olimp's license because Olimp lacked a server in Kazakhstan.
 The investigation recognized the server in Olimp's office as not real.

 On November 29, 2019, the Specialized Interdistrict Administrative Court of Almaty issued a ruling to suspend Olimp's license.

 The investigation and the court ignored both the fact that the server had been fiscalized in accordance with Kazakh legislation and that the control rate for this server had actually been received.
 In addition, the same server had already been checked in 2016 by an IT specialist engaged by the tax authority, who confirmed its authenticity, its existence in Kazakhstan and the relevance of the data it contained.

-Despite the fact that the decision of the administrative court was subject to appeal to the appeal instance and did not enter into legal force, the judge on the day of its issuance put a mark on its entry into force.
+Although the administrative court's decision was subject to appeal to the appellate instance and had not yet entered into legal force, the judge, on the day of its issuance, marked it as having entered into force.
 With the help of complaints against the judge's actions, Olimp's advocates managed to get the illegal marking of the entry into force removed.

-In 2021, during the trial of the defendants in the Olimp's case, the fact of forgery of the opinion that Olimp did not have a server in Kazakhstan was revealed - two versions of opinion with different content were found.
+In 2021, during the trial of the defendants in the Olimp case, the forgery of the opinion stating that Olimp did not have a server in Kazakhstan was revealed: two versions of the opinion with different content were found.
 The court ignored this fact.

-Court Trial
+Procedural history

+First instance

 The trial of the defendants in the Olimp's case began in 2021, during which Nurlan Kozhageldiyev, a tax inspector of the Almaty State Revenue Department, confirmed that he had failed to separate the turnovers of BetGames products recognized as illegal gambling from the total turnover of Olimp and made an additional charge of over 90 billion tenge in taxes on BetGames' activities.

 When asked by the defense about the reasons for failure to separate the turnover of BetGames, the tax inspector Nurlan Kozhageldiyev replied that the turnover of BetGames allegedly did not affect the calculation of taxes, which forced the defense to declare a contradiction by reading the opinion of the same tax inspector on the inadmissibility of taxation of illegal gambling business.

-This contradiction was ignored by the court.